TransLinkForecasting/conda_env/README.md

 ### asim1_4

 Environment used for ABM development with ActivitySim.
 There are three versions of installations:
-* for production model run purpose, use `asim1_4-prd.yml`
+* for production model run purpose, use `asim1_4-base.yml`
 * for development purpose, use `asim1_4-dev.yml`
-* for testing purpose, use `asim1_4-base.yml`

 Note that production version has the fewest packages required to run ActivitySim and has been tested against both windows and linux environments.
-The production version is what is committed to the abm repository - see `ABM\Scripts\environments\activitysim-prd.yml`.
+The production version is what is committed to the abm repository - see `ABM\Scripts\environments\activitysim-dev-base.yml`.
 The development version has only been tested on windows; it has all packages in production plus packages requried for testing, documentation builds, and estimation.
-The testing purpose base environment is used to build both production and development version, the specific commands used to build all of these versions can be found in `asim1_4.sh`.
+The specific commands used to build all versions can be found in `asim1_4.sh`.

 Following the instructions below to install development environment for ActivitySim v1.4.0.